Onlinewerkrooster/owr-public-doc/OwrApiPlanning.md

 ## Planning API

-Employee API is intended to be able to retrieve planning info from the Onlinewerkrooster.be application.
+Planning API is intended to be able to retrieve planning info from the Onlinewerkrooster.be application.

 ### Endpoint